Frequently Asked Questions

 You become a member of the best and largest set of leaders organized in Santa Cruz County.
 Class members have formed many friendships that extend for the rest of their lives.
 You also learn about Santa Cruz County - how it operates, who are the movers and shakers, and how to get involved.
 Each class training day is devoted to a community theme or set of themes:

 You will learn about the complexity of California’s second smallest county and come to realize that solutions to community challenges require well-informed leaders.
-The fact that most of each new class for Leadership Santa Cruz County is recruited by program alumni from among their friends and colleagues is an indicator of how positively graduates feel about their Leadership training experience.
+The fact that most of each new Leadership Santa Cruz County class is recruited by program alumni is an indicator of how positively graduates feel about their Leadership training experience.

 Who is in the class?